kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 [0]
 ```

-#### D. Get the data for broker node from Zookeeper
+#### D. Get the data for the broker node from Zookeeper

-Zookeeper presents information in a directory-like structure, with each node having 0 or more children.
+Zookeeper presents information in a directory-like structure, each node having 0 or more children.
 These can be listed with the ```ls``` command.
 Each node also has content that can be retrieved with a ```get``` command.
 To get the information for the Kafka broker, run the following command.

 ```get /brokers/ids/1```